keystonejs/keystone/docs/pages/blog/the-keystone-blog.md

 ---
-title: "Introducing The Keystone Blog"
+title: "Introducing the Keystone Blog"
-description: "We are launching The Keystone Blog, a one stop shop to all the latest news and announcements from the team."
+description: "We are launching the Keystone Blog, a one stop shop to all the latest news and announcements from the team."
 publishDate: "2022-11-1"
 authorName: "Dinesh Pandiyan"
 authorHandle: "https://twitter.com/flexdinesh"
 metaImageUrl: ""
 ---

-We're happy to introduce **The Keystone Blog**, a buzzing corner for all the latest news and announcements about Keystone, brought to you by the Keystone team.
+We're happy to introduce **Keystone Blog**, a buzzing corner for all the latest news and announcements about Keystone, brought to you by the Keystone team.

 Our _Updates_ page is going away and we are not one to let good content slip away.
 So some of the useful and important content in _Updates_ have been repurposed into blog posts.
 Woot!